macloo/python-adv-web-apps/docs/_build/html/_sources/flask_db1.rst.txt

 When setting up a Flask app on a server, there will be an option to set environment variables there.
 The lines in the script referring to the environment variable will not change.

-.. important:: Only one environment variable on your computer, or in an app, can be named ``DATABASE_URL`` — it’s a var1able name, so you can change the string to something else.
+.. important:: Only one environment variable on your computer, or in an app, can be named ``DATABASE_URL`` — it’s a variable name, so you can change the string to something else, and you can set as many different variables as you need.